PhilipQuirke/SkyCombAnalystHelp/Model.md

 - Gftt: The "Good feature to track" process finds significant visual things that might be worth tracking over time e.g. the corner of a car.
 This algorithm use the associated settings GfttMaxCorners, GfttQualityLevel, GfttMinDistance, GfttBlockSize, GfttUseHarris and GfttK.
 This algorithm also uses the Smooth and Threshold processes.

-# Complex Models
+# Complex Processes
-There are two "complex" models.
-These models process each frame of the video, but also persist data between frames to derive additional information.
-The models are called:
+There are two "complex"processing models.
+These processes transform each frame of the video, but also persist data between frames to derive additional information.
+The processes are called:
 - Flow
 - Comb

-## Flow Model
+## Flow Process
 Aka Optical Flow.
 Aka OpticalFlowPyrLK.
 Uses the Gftt process output as input, this process tracks significant visual things across mutiple frames drawing their visual progress over time as a "worm".
 Uses settings FlowWindowSize, FlowMaxPyramid, FlowMinEigThreshold, DrawFlowHotPixels.
 This algorithm also uses the Smooth and Threshold processes.

-## Comb Model
+## Comb Process
-Specific to this application, the Comb model is the "recommended" model for thermal videos.
+Specific to this application, the Comb process is the "recommended" process for thermal videos.

 This model processes the video by:
 - removing noise from the image (using "Median" Smoothing)